TITLE 68: PROFESSIONS AND OCCUPATIONS

 c) Every managing broker license expires on April 30 of each odd-numbered year.

-d) Sponsoring brokers shall also submit a properly completed consent to examine and audit special accounts form required by the Department.
+d) Sponsoring brokers shall also submit a properly completed consent to examine and audit special accounts form required by the Division.

-e) The first renewal for a real estate auction certification is on December 31, 2018.
-Thereafter, each real estate auction certification expires on December 31 of each even-numbered year.
-A real estate auction certificate holder whose license has been expired for more than 2 years shall be required to meet the requirements for a new certificate.
+e) Every real estate auction certification expires on December 31 of each even-numbered year.
+A real estate auction certificate holder whose certificate has been expired for more than 2 years shall be required to meet the requirements for a new certificate.

-f) Every corporation, limited liability company, partnership, limited partnership, limited liability partnership and branch office license expires on October 31 of each even-numbered year.
+f) Every corporation, limited liability company, partnership, limited partnership, and limited liability partnership license expires on October 31 of each even-numbered year.
 Each renewal, the licensee shall submit the following:

 1) A properly completed consent to examine and an audit special accounts form; and